-Summer may be over, but we are having a hard time letting go!
-We still yearn for those long, warm summer evenings that seem to stretch on forever!
-So while we are in the spirit of pure denial, we have decided to make some delicious lemon possets.
+Summer may be over, but I am having a hard time letting go!
+I still yearn for those long, warm summer evenings that seem to stretch on forever!
+So while I’m in the spirit of pure denial, I have decided to make some delicious lemon possets.

 Sadly, many people skip making the dessert course, often because of the time and the possible risk involved, but these little desserts couldn’t be easier to make!
 With only 3 ingredients, (lemon, cream and sugar) this posset recipe is prepared in about 10 minutes and almost completely foolproof.
 There is absolutely no excuse not to try out one of these little pots of joy!